rileyle/UCGretina/README.md

 > Angular divergences of the incoming beam in the dispersive and
 > nondispersive directions, respectively.

-Commands related to the outgoing reaction product:
+Mandatory commands related to the outgoing beam:

     /BeamOut/DA <int>